 IMPORTANT CHANGE FOR 2018: The campus headquarters for the Math Day will be Kane Hall on the north edge of Red Square.
-Kane is the location for the Plenary Lecture, event registration, two drop-in activities (below) and more!
+Kane is the location for the Plenary Lecture, event registration, and a drop in activity in the lobby!

 During each of the three sessions students have three options available to them: